 Clavaria fragilis - White Spindles

 Simple, unbranched clubs but often in bunches, like eels with their tails twisting upwards as they fight over a morsel buried in a riverbed, White Spindles is the most common of the many fairy clubs and corals that pop up in unimproved grassland.
-(Their worm-like appearance is reflected in their synonym Clavaria vermicularis.)
+(Their worm-like appearance is reflected in the synonym Clavaria vermicularis.)

 Some club-like and coral-like fungi are ascomycetous, but fairy clubs of Clavaria and related genera belong to the Basidiomycota.